 Opening in 1980, American Exploration Company began with a 100 acre oil drilling property and two drilling rigs in the Texas area.
 Throughout the 1980’s, the company completed a large number of acquisitions and mergers.
 In 2000, Baker Hughes Incorporated formed a joint entity called Western Geco.
 In 2007, Baker Hughes pled guilty to violations of the Foreign Corrupt Practices Act.
 At the end of October 2016, General Electric announced that it planned to combine GE Oil and Gas with Baker Hughes Incorporated.

-Some of the accidents that have occurred at American Exploration Company include the following:
+Some of the accidents that have been reported concerning American Exploration Company include the following:

 - A water vessel collided into an American Exploration Company oil rig.